 Available in the fall of 2023 from Renaissance!

 In a galactic network known as the Keangal, where space is accessible…

 Lieutenant Eileen Iris and the command crew of the S.S.
 SpoonZ haven’t a clue what it means to be disabled.
-That’s not a metaphor—no one they know has ever applied that term to living beings.
+No one they know has ever applied that term to living beings.
 So, when a startled intergalactic janitor calls them disabled but is ’ported away a bit too soon, they realize they might never get the answer to that particular question.
-Unphased, duties resume as Lieutenant Iris tries to appease her overprotective guidebot Clarence; Security Chief Lartha and her new sentient prosthetic legs offer kick-ass protection; Mr. Herbert’s inventiveness is a treasured godsend (though he’s not quite grasped how to flirt); Commander Davan’s good humour comes through whether trumpeted, texted, or signed; and Captain Warq’s genteel but firm leadership keeps everyone at their best.
+Unphased, duties resume as Lieutenant Iris tries to appease her overprotective guidebot Clarence; Security Chief Lartha and her new sentient prostheses offer kick-ass protection; Mr. Herbert’s inventiveness is a treasured godsend (though he’s not quite grasped how to flirt); Commander Davan’s good humour comes through whether trumpeted, texted, or signed; and Captain Warq’s genteel but firm leadership keeps everyone at their best.

-Until on one mission, where they tear through space.
+Until on one mission, where the crew tears through space.
 Just a little bit.

 (Image on the left is an advert, not the cover.
 Back blurb is subject to change)